-Giiwe, an Indigenous-led initiative, was launched by M’Wikwedong Indigenous Friendship Center in March 2018.
+Giiwe, ‘s/he goes home’ in Anishinaabemowin is an Indigenous-led initiative that was created by M’Wikwedong Indigenous Friendship Center in March 2018.

 This initiative is led by M’Wikwedong Indigenous Friendship Centre facilitated by: